Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • It supports enterprise-wide search across calendars, chats, files, folders, etc.

-• The product is very scalable and works well for medium businesses and large enterprises with M365 backup needs.
+• The product is scalable and works well for medium businesses and large enterprises with M365 backup needs.

 Commvault Office 365 Disadvantages: